Mount Hope Insane Asylum

 Not being a normal Baltimorean, I was tickled pink , blue and gold when I saw some of not only the birds (ravens) everywhere, the bugs that sit down with you at your dinner table that come from nowhere and the dog size rats.
 OMGGGGGGGGGGGGG the rats stories I want to tell my grand kids……… Come to find out not only at one point hanging Negros was a past time events like baseball.
 There is a war time project (1942-46) by a Dr. Curt P Richter to find a new poison just in case the enemy used rats in germ warfare.
 Forget bombings or deadly gases, 15 air-raid wardens.
 Side bar, for those members that are not to old who may remember the drills in school for the 12 alarm to get down and cover your head from being bombed.

 Ok these guys and the doctor conduct an experiment in 28 blocks around just his house with other residents willing to see worked through the area “posse” distributed the poison bait on Saturday afternoon on Sunday these people went back and started collecting the dead rats in oil drums.
 A total of 367 dead rats were recovered on the 1400 block of Bolton and Linden alone.
 They just wanted to see if they could be struck down if there was and emergency.
-Dr. Richter was deemed, “Rat-Catcher”.
-So with the rat population ever growing when is a good time to say Baltimore has and emergency.
-Just a thought!
+Dr. Richter was deemed,

 But people are running out of this to do check out this YouTube video its BARF.